Dewb/monome-rack/README.md

  * The [teletype](https://monome.org/docs/teletype/) algorithmic ecosystem
    * a dynamic, musical, scriptable event triggering platform.
    * 8 trigger ins, 1 CV in, 4 CV and 4 trigger outs
+* Support for [monome grid](https://monome.org/docs/grid/) hardware controllers, both current editions and older models, plus virtual versions of the controllers within VCV Rack, in 64, 128, and 256-key flavors.

 All of the modules can connect to either a virtual grid or a real hardware grid controller. ([Serialosc](https://monome.org/docs/setup/) is required to use real hardware, but no drivers are required for the virtual grids.)

 Through the virtual grid, all features of each module are accessible, but some features are awkward to use without multiple fingers on a real grid.
 Control-clicking (Linux/Windows) or Command-clicking (Mac OS) will allow you to "hold" keys to perform multi-press gestures.